purus15987/AI-ML..new-to-know/Readme.md

 ---

-📜 License
+## 📜 License & Usage

-This repository is intended to help you learn by doing.
+This repository is intended purely for educational purposes to help learners explore AI and ML concepts through practical examples and hands-on notebooks.

+  ⚠️ Note: Many of the contents, images, and resources used here are sourced or adapted from publicly available educational materials, courses, blogs, and books.
+While efforts have been made to provide attribution, some references may be incomplete or unintentionally omitted.
+If you identify any such case, feel free to raise an issue or pull request for correction.

 Feel free to modify the code, run experiments, and explore various techniques and applications.

+---

-📬 Contact
+## 📬 Contact

 Mailapalli Purushotham